hhnguyen-20/LocalGPT/README.md

 chainlit run app.py
 ```

-6. Optional: (Need connecting to the internet) You can create a database named "LocalGPT" to store the user inputs and chat responses on langchain.
+6. Optional: (Need connecting to the internet) You can create a database named "LocalGPT" to store the user inputs and chat responses on [`Langchain`](https://www.langchain.com).
 Rename the file `example.env` to `.env` and add the following environment variables:

 ```example.env
 LANGCHAIN_TRACING_V2=true